Towards Open-World Recommendation with Knowledge Augmentation from Large Language Models: Experiment

 \subsection{Ablation Study}

-\subsubsection{Reasoning and Factual Knowledge (RQ3)}
+\subsubsection{Reasoning and Factual Knowledge (RQ5)}

-To study the impact of knowledge generated by LLMs, we conduct an ablation study on reasoning and factual knowledge.
-We select DIN, AutoInt, and DCNv2 as backbone models and compare their performance with different knowledge enhancements, as shown in Figure~\ref{fig:knowledge_abaltion}.
+To study the impact of knowledge generated by LLMs, we conduct an ablation study on reasoning and factual knowledge on the Amazon-Books dataset.
+We select DCNv2, AutoInt, and DIN as backbone models and compare their performance with different knowledge enhancements, as shown in Figure~\ref{fig:knowledge_abaltion}.
 The legend \textbf{"None"} represents the backbone model without any knowledge enhancement. \textbf{"Fact"} and \textbf{"Reas"} indicate the backbone models enhanced with factual knowledge on item and reasoning knowledge about user preference, respectively, while \textbf{"Both"} represents the joint use of both knowledge types.

 From Figure~\ref{fig:knowledge_abaltion}, we observe that both reasoning knowledge and factual knowledge can improve the performance of backbone models, with reasoning knowledge exhibiting a larger improvement.
 This could be attributed to the fact that reasoning knowledge inferred by the LLMs captures in-depth user preferences, thus compensating for the backbone model's limitations in reasoning underlying motives and intentions.
-Additionally, the joint use of both reasoning and factual enhancements outperforms using either one alone, even achieving a synergistic effect where 1+1>2.
+Additionally, the joint use of both reasoning and factual enhancements outperforms using either one alone, even achieving a synergistic effect where $1+1>2$.
 One possible explanation is that reasoning knowledge contains external information that is not explicitly present in the raw data.
 When used independently, this external knowledge could not be matched with candidate items.
-However, combining the externally generated factual knowledge on items from the LLMs aligned with reasoning knowledge allows the recommendation model to gain a better understanding of items according to user preferences.
+However, combining the externally generated factual knowledge on items from the LLMs aligned with reasoning knowledge allows RSs to gain a better understanding of items according to user preferences.